zsaikaly/Kokoro-FastAPI/README.md

 docker compose up --build

 ```
-*Note: Overall speed may have reduced somewhat with the structural changes to accomodate streaming.
+*Note: Overall speed may have reduced somewhat with the structural changes to accommodate streaming.
 Looking into it*
 </details>

 <details>